victoruribehdz/programing-2/introstructered.md

 BASIC, Pascal and C are examples of this paradigm.

 2. **Object Oriented Programming:**
   The program is written as a collection of classes and object which are meant for communication.
 More emphasis is on data rather procedure.
 It can handle almost all kind of real life problems which are today in scenario.
-Examples: Java, JavaScript, Python, C++, Visual Basic, .NET, Ruby, Scala and PHP
+This paradigm Examples: Java, JavaScript, Python, C++, Visual Basic, .NET, Ruby, Scala and PHP

 3. **Parallel Processing approach:**
   Parallel processing is the processing of program instructions by dividing them among multiple processors.
 A parallel processing system posses many numbers of processor with the objective of running a program in less time by dividing them.
 This approach seems to be like divide and conquer.

+4. ** Von Neumann:
+> Anyone that contains a high degree of abstraction and is based on the von Neumann architecture is considered a programming language of the von Neumann type. .
+Since programming languages like Fortran, C or Java were created in imitation of the von Neumann programming style, the differences between the three are barely noticeable.
+All programming is based on von Neumann's computer programming style.

+> Some similarities of form between programming languages and von Neumann architecture are:
+- Variables ↔ Storage cells
+- Control instructions ↔ jump instructions
+- Assignment instructions ↔ search, storage of instructions.
+- Expressions ↔ Memory references and arithmetic instructions.

+5. ** Interpreted (Scripting):
+  [Interpreted](https://whatis.techtarget.com/definition/interpreted-script), sometimes is called script, is a logically sequenced series of operating system commands, handled one at a time by a command interpreter.
+It is a computer program capable of analyzing and executing other programs.
+Interpreters differ from compilers or assemblers in that while translators translate a program from its description in a programming language to the system machine code, the interpreters only perform the translation as needed, typically instruction by instruction. , and normally do not save the result of such translation.

 ### Declarative Programming paradigm.
 Is a style of building programs that expresses logic of computation without talking about its control flow.
 The focus is on what needs to be done rather how it should be done basically emphasize on what code code is actually doing.
 It just declare the result we want rather how it has be produced.
 Here an [example](https://spines.me/es/help/markdown/syntax/) in a code: